arangodb/arangodb/Documentation/DocuBlocks/Rest/User Management/README.md

 - *user*: The name of the user as a string.
 - *active*: An optional flag that specifies whether the user is active.
 - *extra*: An optional JSON object with arbitrary extra data about the user.
-- *changePassword*: An optional flag that specifies whether the user must change the password or not.

 @RESTRETURNCODES